Background

 Several national patient surveys ask service users whether they felt that they were treated with respect and dignity.
 It is useful to compare people's responses to understand how experience varies across NHS services.

-90% of 2020 Children and Young People's Survey respondents (parents or carers of children aged 0–15 who had been admitted to hospital) reported that they were ‘always’ treated with respect and dignity by the people looking after their child.
-Their responses were the most favourable, closely followed by the 2022 Cancer Patient Experience Survey respondents who had been admitted to hospital overnight for cancer care in the past 12 months (88%).
-85% of 2022 Maternity Services Survey respondents stated that they were always treated with respect and dignity while they were being cared for during labour and birth.
-82% of 2022 Adult Inpatient Survey respondents stated that overall, they were ‘always’ treated with respect and dignity while they were in hospital.
+90% of 2020 Children and Young People's Survey respondents (parents or carers of children aged 0 to 15 who had been admitted to hospital) reported that they were ‘always’ treated with respect and dignity by the people looking after their child.
+Their responses were the most favourable, closely followed by the 2023 Cancer Patient Experience Survey respondents who had been admitted to hospital overnight for cancer care in the past 12 months (87%).
+85% of 2024 Maternity Services Survey respondents stated that they were always treated with respect and dignity while they were being cared for during labour and birth.
+82% of 2023 Adult Inpatient Survey respondents stated that overall, they were ‘always’ treated with respect and dignity while they were in hospital.

-The services with some of the least positive responses were urgent and emergency care and mental healthcare.
-72% of 2022 Urgent and Emergency Care Survey respondents said they were treated with respect and dignity ‘all of the time’ that they were in A&E. Meanwhile, only 69% of 2022 Community Mental Health Survey respondents said that, overall, they were ‘always’ treated with respect and dignity by NHS mental health services in the last 12 months, and 10% said they were not.
+Comparatively, the services with some of the least positive responses were urgent and emergency care and mental healthcare.
+70% of 2024 Urgent and Emergency Care Survey respondents said they were treated with respect and dignity ‘all of the time’ that they were in A&E. Meanwhile, only 65% of 2023 Community Mental Health Survey respondents said that overall they were ‘always’ treated with respect and dignity by NHS mental health services in the last 12 months, and 10% said they were not.

 The differences in responses between the surveys may reflect the demographics of respondents, as well as experience of services.
 For example, older people tend to respond more positively in surveys, and a higher proportion of inpatients are in older age groups compared with community mental health service users.
-Additionally, while the most recent results for each survey are presented here, they were carried out at different times (fieldwork for the Children and Young People’s Survey was carried out before the pandemic, while for the others it was carried out during or after the pandemic).
+Additionally, while the most recent results for each survey are presented here, they were carried out at different times (fieldwork for the Children and Young People’s Survey was carried out pre-pandemic, while the others were during or post-pandemic).

-Adult Inpatient Survey respondents were asked, ‘Overall, did you feel you were treated with respect and dignity while you were in the hospital?’
+Adult Inpatient Survey respondents are asked, “Overall, did you feel you were treated with respect and dignity while you were in the hospital?”
 The proportion of respondents who felt they were ‘always’ treated with respect and dignity increased slightly over time, from 78% in 2009 to 81% in 2019.
 Those who felt they were not treated with respect and dignity decreased very slightly from 3.5% to 3% over the same period.

 About this data